 Traditionally, there are mainly three methods of exposing the service to the internet.
-The simplest way is to expose the port to the host directly, then it will be able to accessed via
+The simplest way is to expose the port to the host directly, then it will be able to access via

 <hostip>:<port>.
 Another method is to use a reverse proxy on the host, mapping the services with a domain.
-The last is similar to the second but instead deploying the reverse proxy using another container.
+The last is similar to the second but instead, deploys the reverse proxy using another container.

-The second method is basically the extends of the first method.
-The last method however, should be recommended since it uses the container's hostname for addressing.
+The second method is basically the extension of the first method.
+The last method, however, should be recommended since it uses the container's hostname for addressing.
 Which adds more flexibility.

 In this article, we will introduce a method similar to the last method mentioned above but includes some GUI tools for easier management.